OS-Project/OnlyOs-v2/README.md

 # Assembly
-- [x] Difference .code 32 and .arm: none.
+- Difference between ".code 32" and ".arm": none.
 - Stack if full descending: the Procedure Call Standard for the ARM Architecture (AAPCS), and ARM and Thumb C and C++ compilers always use a full descending stack.
 The PUSH and POP instructions assume a full descending stack. (http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.dui0473c/Cacbgchh.html)

 # Boot
-- [x] Disable fiq, enable irq.
+- [ ] Disable fiq, enable irq.
 - [x] Check flags values for processor modes in the doc.
 - [x] Check flags values for irq and fiq in the doc.
-- [x] Stack implementation: FA, FD, EA, ED?
-Currently ED.
 - [x] Init stacks for all modes.
 Stack sizes in boot.s must match the linker script.
 - [x] Clear .bss section.
 - [ ] Call main function: do not use branch.
 Address may be out of range.